object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Tradition dictates that the first stand-alone program one writes in
 any language simply prints out the string `Hello World`.
-Using a text
+Using an IDE or text
 editor, we create a file which we'll call :file:`hello.py` containing just
 the following line of Python code: